hanneshapke/hanneshapke.github.io/_pages/publications.md

 ![NLP in Action book cover](/images/NLP_in_Action.jpeg)

-**"Natural Language Processing (NLP) in Action"** is a comprehensive guide to the exciting field of natural language processing.
+**"Natural Language Processing (NLP) in Action"** is a comprehensive guide to the exciting field of natural language processing written in 2017.
 In this book, we took a dive deep into the fundamentals of NLP and explore the techniques and tools used in the industry.

 First, we will cover the basics of NLP, including statistical methods such as bag of words and n-grams.
 These techniques allow us to extract meaningful information from large amounts of text data and are an essential foundation for many NLP tasks.